Tranquil-M/dotfiles/README.md

 * An application launcher, file exporer, ssh window, and window switcher all within Rofi.
 * A notification center/viewer utilizing SwayNC
 * A custom discord theme, utilizing Equicord \
-Discord must be manually patched by running the command
+Discord.
+Must be manually patched by running the command
 ```
 sudo Equilotl
 ```